Estate Agent: Oh. So you don't like it?

 - The textbook example is any amusement park The Joker has moved into.
 In The Killing Joke, the story quoted above, he even leaves the grinning corpse of the estate agent sitting on a carousel horse as a "welcome" sign.

-- The Marvel Universe villain Arcade is known for his Murderworld, often by letting his victims think it's a real amusement park before the carousel tries to kill them.
+- The villain Arcade is known for his Murderworld, often by letting his victims think it's a real amusement park before the carousel tries to kill them.
 It also includes a giant pinball machine of death.
-Every now and then, the X-Men (and other Marvel heroes) wake up here and say "Oh Crap, it's going to be one of those days."
-Murderworld is arguably the most fun level in Marvel Ultimate Alliance, with its various mini games as well as the plot twist that you originally think it's Castle Doom, though the organ music is the first clue that something isn't right.
+Every now and then, the X-Men (and other Marvel heroes) wake up here and say "Oh, Crap!, it's going to be one of those days."
+Arcade's actually making lots of cash lately by letting supervillains use it as a training ground.
+He had to do something: the fact that he'd never actually managed to murder a hero in the place was making him a laughingstock among supervillains.

 - Cable would go on to rent out one of these, and use the deathtrap filled park as a training ground for his team.
 But then, that's Cable for you.